-The Four (4) day - Forty (40) hour work schedule begins on President's Day holiday in February and continues through the end of October.
+The Four (4) day - Forty (40) hour work schedule begins on the start of the second pay period in February and continues through the full pay period following the end of October.

 Each employee's supervisor will advise employees of their specific working hours.
 Part-time and temporary employees will work hours as specified by their supervisor.
 Employees shall report to and remain at their assigned work location(s) during the entirety of their approved work schedule except during their meal and break periods.